 The staff of the Legislative Reference Library can guide you through the process of looking for legislative intent and assist you in obtaining useful materials.
 Our goal is to provide our clients with a helpful starting point.
 Our research is not intended to be exhaustive, however, and our assistance does not constitute legal advice.

 The basic steps in researching legislative intent are presented in our brochure, Compiling Texas Legislative History.
-Reviewing The Legislative Process in Texas or the Guide to Texas Legislative Information by the Texas Legislative Council may assist in understanding the contents of a bill file.
+Reviewing The Legislative Process in Texas by the Texas Legislative Council may assist in understanding the contents of a bill file.
 The following pages highlight particular aspects and segments of the materials and process.

 An average legislative history requires several hours to research and prepare.
 While the Legislative Reference Library is unable to provide this service for the public, private firms specializing in this type of research can gather the pertinent materials for you, transcribe and analyze their content, and summarize the evidence in a detailed report.
 Researchers who wish to acquire a comprehensive legislative history, rather than compiling and writing their own, should contact a legislative intent research firm.
-See a list of Legislative Intent research firms.
+Contact the library for a list of legislative intent research firms.